Tokooos: Background

-Before devoting himself to the realization of his third urban album, Fally takes care of putting forward his own label F'Victeam, which also operated as a backing band.
-On May 5, 2014, he released a single titled "Original" to promote F'Victeam.
-Following this, Fally produced and directed F'Victeam's debut album, Libre Parcours, a double album of twenty-three tracks where twenty members will have the chance to compose and, at times, perform a track.
-Fally contributed as a featured artist on seven tracks.
-The album was officially launched on March 10, 2015.
+Before devoting himself to the realization of his third urban album, Ipupa takes care of putting forward his own label F'Victeam, which also operated as a backing band.
+On May 5, 2014, he released "Original" to promote the label.
+He then produced and directed F'Victeam's debut studio album, Libre Parcours, a double album of twenty-three tracks where twenty members will have the chance to compose and, at times, perform a track.
+Ipupa also appeared as a guest artist on seven tracks.
+The album was released on 10 March 2015.